Part One – Exodus.

 There was no idea of time passing.
 Where was he?
 At home?
 And his brothers, little sister, his parents, why didn’t they come and get him?

 He wanted to cry, but his eyes were dry.
 They were sore, filled with dust.
 It was hot.

-Dark as night.
+Darkness surrounded him.
 Was it night or day?
 Why didn’t they come and get him out?

 Everything was muffled, as if he were cocooned in a huge ball of cotton.

 Hands gripped and pulled him.
 Strong, powerful arms.
 One under each of his own arms.
 Whatever was sticking into his leg scraped along the length of his thigh as they pulled him half out from the rubble.

 The men who had climbed over the remains of the ruined building stopped.

 They held their breath in that instant, and watched as the wall of the five-storey apartment block fell away towards the far side.